Huraqan/immo-eliza-scraping-oracle-estate/README.md

 ## Unveiling the Matrix

 A journey into the heart of the data begins as we decode the patterns, and unlock the potential within.
-Our quest will involve harnessing the power of pandas and numpy, matplotlib or possibly ggplot2 (plotnine for Python) and any other relevant libraries we might discover.
+Our quest will involve harnessing the power of `pandas` and `numpy`, `matplotlib` or possibly `plotnine` and any other relevant libraries we might discover.

 <br>
 <br>

 ## What's next?

-We're still addressing potential character encoding issues in the dataset.
+We might need to delve into `scrapy-selenium` or `scrapy-splash` to deal with dynamically loaded content.

-Our trajectory continues with some scalability enhancements:
+Our trajectory continues with some enhancements:
 - Loading config from files
 - Enhanced interaction from user
-- Different spiders for different websites